kosukeimai/dynCluster/README.md

     The corresponding R wrap functions are

-    (1) mainZTM - calls mainRcpp with the directory that contains the config.txt (2) testExample - a test function that runs the provided ZTM examplea
+    (1) ztmR - calls mainRcpp with the directory that contains the config.txt (2) testExample - a test function that runs the provided ZTM examplea

 # Examples